BlockchainCommons/GordianQRTool-iOS/README.md

 ### 1.0.3 (3), July 14 2021

 * Fixed bug where first cell being deleted didn't update on main listing if done from submenu
+* Fixed bug where deleting a cell from the main menu didn't correctly update indexed array, resulting in crashes

 ### 1.0.2 (2), July 13 2021